azuredemoenvironment/ade/README.md

     ```sh
     az account set --subscription "Subscription Name"
     ```

+  - To login to Azure using Az PowerShell scripts, run the following command:

+    ```ps
+    Connect-AzAccount -UseDeviceAuthentication
+    ```

+  - To select the subscription to use, run the following command:

+    ```ps
+    Get-AzSubscription -SubscriptionName "Subscription Name" | Set-AzContext
+    ```

 - Deploy the Azure Demo Environment Using the CLI Script (Pipeline Friendly)